 One thing I didn’t understand was what this “Polyfill” concept the error messages referred to.
 That felt like the 1st step to resolving the error, so I did some quick research.
 I found that Polyfills are pieces of code to provide modern functionality to older browsers, at the expense of functionality and performance (Mozilla, 2024a).
 From the context of the error message, I can see that this means that the “crypto” module mentioned in the error message is no longer automatically included, so creating a polyfill is necessary to resolve.

 Attempting to create one of these polyfills did not resolve my issue.
-From further research I concluded that it would be significantly easier to set up a back-end application that the main React application could call over HTTP e.g. via the fetch method.
+From further research I concluded that it would be significantly easier to set up a back-end application that the main React application could call over HTTP e.g., via the fetch method.
 This allows offloading complex logic into a separate app and avoids the need for complicated polyfill logic.

 Initialising Node.js Express